Source code for clouddrift.wavelet

 >>> wtx = morse_wavelet_transform(x, 3, 4, np.array([2*np.pi*0.2]), time_axis=0)

-The default way to handle the boundary conditions is to mirror the ends points
+The default way to handle the boundary conditions is to assume periodicity of the

-but this can be changed by specifying the chosen boundary method:
+input but this can be changed by specifying another boundary condition:

 >>> x = np.random.random((10,15,1024))